 The Foothills Model Forest, acting as applicant on behalf of the nine sponsoring members, submitted a proposal to the Forest Resource Improvement Association of Alberta (FRIAA) in July 2000.
 A contract was issued (FOOMOD-01-01 - Foothills Growth and Yield Association) on July 25, 2000, facilitating use of FRIP (Forest Resource Improvement Program) funds to cover membership costs and project activities.
 The original contract had an initial term of 2 years, and was amended in September 2001, extending the term to 5 years (April 1, 2000 to March 31, 2005).
-In 2005 a second 5-year term was approved (April 1, 2005 to March 31, 2010) under FRIAA Project # FOOMOD-01-03.
+In 2005 a second 5-year term was approved (April 1, 2005 to March 31, 2010) under FRIAA Project # FOOMOD-01-03 - subsequently extended to March 31, 2011.

-This Proposal, seeking continuance of the project for a third 5-year period, was directed at the Annual Meeting of FGYA on March 25 2010 (see Appendix 1, Item 2 (c)).
+This Proposal, seeking continuance of the project for a 4-year period (April 1, 2011-March 31, 2015), was directed at the Annual Meeting of FGYA on March 25 2010 (see Appendix 1, Item 2 (c)).
 It will carry the program through the 12-14 year performance survey window of the Alberta Regeneration Standards.
 It is the continuance of a major project to forecast and monitor development of Lodgepole pine regenerated after harvesting, along with associated cooperative projects.
 Seven projects to date have been included in the initiative, all of which are now either complete, in various stages of completion or continuing.